- Personal Data We Collect

 CMU is committed to protecting the security of your personal data.
 Depending on the circumstances, we may hold your information in hard copy and/or electronic form.
 For each medium, we use technologies and procedures to protect personal data.
 We review our strategies and update as necessary to meet our business needs, changes in technology, and regulatory requirements.

 These measures include, but are not limited to, technical and organizational security policies and procedures, security controls and employee training.

 We may suspend your use of all or part of the Services without notice if we suspect or detect any breach of security.
 If you believe that information you provided to us is no longer secure, please notify us immediately using the contact information provided below.

 If we become aware of a breach that affects the security of your personal data, we will provide you with notice as required by applicable law.
 To the extent permitted by applicable law, CMU will provide any such notice that CMU must provide to you at your account’s email address.
 By using the Services, you agree to accept notice electronically.

 Storage and Transfer of Personal Data

-Personal data collected by CMU through the Services may be stored and processed in your region, in the United States or in any other country where CMU, its affiliates or contractors maintain facilities.
+Personal data collected by CMU through the Services may be stored and processed in your region, in the United States or in any other country where CMU, its affiliates or contractors maintain facilities, including outside the EU.
 We take steps to ensure that the data we collect under this picoCTF Privacy Statement is processed pursuant to the terms thereof and the requirements of applicable law wherever the data is located.